 Cut a small hole with scissors, insert snap in.
 Place back on and push prongs down.

-I have never used magnetic snaps before and was surprised how easy they are to attach and how well they stay closed.
+I had never used magnetic snaps before and was surprised how easy they are to attach and how well they stay closed.

-Pin the corresponding pieces of fabric together (if you are using fabric with a right side, put right sides together.)
-The working part of the snap should be in between the fabric layers as shown in the photo.
+Pin the corresponding pieces of fabric together (if you are using fabric with a “good” side, put right sides together.)
+The working part of the snap should be in between the fabric layers, as shown in the photo.

 Stitch the large pieces together.
 Turn right side out.
-Repeat process with small pieces.
+Repeat process with small parts.

 Pin and sew along the bottom and two edges just until the smaller piece ends.

-Since one of my dogs has a grain allergy, I was especially happy to see the grain free dental chews!
+Since one of my dogs has a grain allergy, I was pleased to see the grain-free dental chews!

-I took a piece of flannel about 2 inches by 4 inches, folded in half (the long way) and sewed it closed.
-Next I sewed one end, turned it out and sewed across the other end.
-I folded it half, and machine stitched it to the back side of the bag right at the fold.
+I took a piece of flannel about 2 inches by 4 inches, folded it in half (the long way), and sewed it closed.
+Next, I sewed one end, turned it out, and sewed across the other end.
+I folded it in half and machine-stitched it to the backside of the bag right at the fold.